joechea-aupp/passgen/README.md

 sudo apt-get install wamerican
 ```

-download the built binary from the release page and move it to your bin directory
+download the built binary from the release page and move it to your bin directory [release page](https://github.com/joechea-aupp/passgen/releases)

 ### Usage
 By default, passgen will generate 5 words with `-` as separator, generate password will automatically copy to clipboard.